LoveMalmros/NN-Job-Classifier/README.md

-# Text Classification - Predicting occupations (EDAN70 - Project)
+# Text Classification - Predicting occupations

 This is a neural network algorithm for predicting occupation based on text descriptions on persons.